App based companies

 There is nothing in the legislation that restricts, in any way, the trading area of any private hire operator.

-Private hire operators licence
+Private hire operator licence

-If you intend to work for an app-based company (such as UBER, LYFT, GETT, BOLT) you must hold a PHOL with Hinckley & Bosworth Borough Council.
+If you intend to work for an app-based company (such as Uber, LYFT, GETT, BOLT) you must hold a PHOL with Hinckley & Bosworth Borough Council.

-Without your own operator’s licence, all bookings from these businesses are illegal, all journeys are uninsured, you may face prosecution and your licences will be revoked.
+Without your own operator’s licence, all bookings from these businesses are illegal, all journeys are uninsured, you may face prosecution, and your licences will be revoked.

 Hackney carriage vehicle bookings